 3. Prune Away Dead Foliage

-When affected by leaf scorch, many leaves may completely have turned brown or show no chances of coming back to a healthy state.
+When affected by leaf scorch, many leaves may completely have turned brown or show no chance of coming back to a healthy state.
 However, these leaves may still be drawing energy and resources from the roots of your hydrangea.

 To avoid overuse of resources and to give it a better chance of keeping clear of leaf scorch, you have to remove unnecessary resource use.